perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

 even have contact info (really, a reporter you can't contact?).
 A few were able to correct their stories after talking to me.
-Unfortunately, even [The Perl Foundation put out bad information](https://news.perlfoundation.org/post/perl.com-registry-attack) despite me asking them not to, and the bad information gets repeated in other discussions.
+Unfortunately, even [The Perl Foundation put out bad information](https://news.perlfoundation.org/post/perl.com-registry-attack) despite me asking them not to.
 That's why it's important to have current summaries and talking points.
 What you knew in the morning might not apply in the afternoon.